What type of content do you primarily create?

 With so many ideas to pick from, we're sure you'll get started with your faceless YouTube channel in no time.

 Creating and maintaining a faceless YouTube channel may seem simpler than it is.
-But these best practices can make the journey easier:
+But these best practices can make the journey easier and help you build a successful faceless YouTube channel that attracts subscribers and generates revenue:

 Launch and grow your faceless YouTube channel with ease

 While being anonymous on YouTube allows you to post content without the fear of judgment, one thing is common between all types of successful YouTube channels—great content.
-But creating engaging content your target audience loves and wants more of isn’t a cakewalk.
+But creating engaging content your target audience loves and wants more of isn't a cakewalk, especially when you can't rely on your personal charisma or face-to-face connection with viewers.

 Need to adjust a sentence or completely restructure a section?
 Simply edit the transcript, and Descript seamlessly syncs the changes to your video, making video editing as easy as editing a doc.